predictry/neumann/README.md

 neumann use shared folders that can be found under `/var/neumann` (inside the container).
 It can then be mounted to host folder for persistent storage.

+## How To Test

+When you run PyBuilder commands for building and packaging neumann, unit tests will automatically run and if any of them fails, you won't be able to build or deploy.

+If you want to run the test manually, you can execute:

+    $ pyb run_unit_tests

 ## How To Run

 Apart from all Python scripts in `scripts` folder, you can also run Luigi task using interactive terminal inside Docker